HyperspaceApp/Hyperspace/doc/Consensus.md

 --------------

 A storage proof transaction is any transaction containing a storage proof.
-Storage proof transactions are not allowed to have siacoin or siafund outputs, and are not allowed to have file contracts.
+Storage proof transactions are not allowed to have siacoin outputs, and are not allowed to have file contracts.

 When creating a storage proof, you only prove that you have a single 64 byte